matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 push rules are to be deprecated.

-To avoid unintentional mentions these rules are modified to only apply when the `m.mentions` property is missing; clients should provide the `m.mentions` property on every message to avoid the unintentional mentions discussed above.
+To avoid unintentional mentions these rules are modified to only apply when the `m.mentions` property is missing; clients should provide at least an empty `m.mentions` property on every message to avoid the unintentional mentions discussed above.

 A future room version may wish to disable the legacy push rules: clients would